 The best policy is to get bids from more than one person for any work you are going to have done on your house.
 Get the bids in writing, and look for detail about exactly what will be done.
 Depending on the nature of the work, you may wish to specify the kinds (grade or thickness) of materials that will be used.

 Beware of the "low-ball" bidder whose price is much lower than everyone else's.
 Question the quality of the materials that will be used and the work that will be done.
-A very low bidder may not plan to include all the specific tasks you might expect, and may use very cheap, inexperienced labor, or second-rate materials.
-Most of the legitimate bids should fall into a fairly close range.
+A very low bidder may not plan to include all the specific tasks you might expect, may use very cheap, inexperienced labor, or second-rate materials.
+Most of the legitimate bids will fall into a fairly close range.

 Seek references.
 Ask to speak to satisfied customers, and ask them if you can visit their homes to inspect the work done by a contractor you are seriously considering.
 If you are hiring the kind of worker who must be licensed by the state (such as an electrician), contact the licensing agency to check the person's credentials and inquire about complaints.